matejgj/psytxt/content/authors/matej/_index.md

 #- Visitors
 ---

-I am that "what if" guy that generates much more questions than they can be answered which is also a primary reason why I enrolled in a PhD program after years of working as a software engineer.
+I am that “what if” guy that generates many more questions than they can be answered which is also a primary reason why I enrolled in a Ph.D. program after years of working as a software engineer.

-I have always had an interest in psychology, but only as a hobby.
+I have always had an interest in psychology but only as a hobby.
 This changed when I started learning about ML and in particular NLP and got an idea to combine those fields with psychology.

 I am currently focused on the development of resources that can help to tackle the challenge of automating personality traits recognition based on the text.

-In my free time, I like to do psychological experiments on myself and push out of the comfort zone.
-I am into long distance trail running, rock and alpine climbing, as well as mountaineering.
+In my free time, I like to do psychological experiments on myself and push out of my comfort zone.
+I am into long-distance trail running, rock and alpine climbing, as well as mountaineering.
 The most notable experiences include finishing a 173 km long trail running race and summiting a 7000 m high mountain.

 <body>